 When it comes to body and mouthfeel, it’s the mash temperature that calls the shots.
 These two characteristics can make or break the drinking experience, so getting them right is essential to brewing a successful beer.

 When we say a beer has good body, we’re not making AH-OOOGA noises or bopping around like a Tex Avery wolf.
 Well, not usually, anyway.

 Body is simply another term for the weight and thickness of the beer.
 Beers with more body have a higher final gravity, which means they also have a thicker consistency than light-bodied brews.

 They may also have more alcohol, but you can absolutely brew a full-bodied beer with a moderate alcohol content by adjusting mash temperature.

-Light beers are, unsurprisingly, light-bodied, while an American pale ale would be described as medium-bodied.
+Light beers are, unsurprisingly, light-bodied, while a pale ale would be described as medium-bodied.
 Darker, thicker brews like doppelbocks and stouts are said to be full-bodied.